 Project: Fiber Arts Studio

-During his time at the Longhouse, Lyonel, along with Johnpaul Jones (Cherokee/Choctaw) co-designed, the coming Fiber Arts/Weaving Studio that will be built with funding support from the Ford Foundation.
+During his time at the Longhouse, Lyonel, along with Johnpaul Jones (Cherokee/Choctaw), co-designed the upcoming Fiber Arts Studio that will be built with funding support from the Ford Foundation.
 The new studio will pay architectural and artistic tribute to the Longhouse's long-term relationships with Māori artists and arts organizations.
 Lyonel has collaborated with carvers and weavers from our region to plan and create new work for the Fiber Arts Studio.

 Journey to the Land of the Long White Cloud

 "It was a great honor to have recently completed an Artist Residency in Aotearoa, which is the Māori name for New Zealand.
 It was a month-long artist residency that was sponsored and organized via a partnership between Te Waka Toi/Creative New Zealand and the Longhouse Education and Cultural Center, The House of Welcome at The Evergreen State College.